mudita/MuditaOS/doc/development_workflow.md

 ## PR review - answer questions

 During a PR review, team members will ask you questions regarding your solution.
 Please answer them by explaining the reasoning behind the suggested changes.
-Even if the feedback you receive regarding your PR suggests an obvious change, please answer with a simple OK to show that you haven't missed it.
+Even if the feedback you receive regarding your PR is an obvious change, please answer with a simple OK to show that you haven't missed it.

 ## PR review - act on feedback